liminal-market/liminal.market.docs/Traders.md

 You can start by going to [app.liminal.market](https://app.liminal.market).
 This is where you can register, fund your account, buy & sell stocks.

 ## Login (Connect wallet)
 Login is simple, just login using your crypto wallet.
-If you don't have a crypto wallet we recommend TokenPoket, or you can select from list of other wallets.
-The wallet needs to support Polygon Mumbai network.
+If you don't have a crypto wallet we recommend [Metamask for Desktop](https://metamask.io/) and [TokenPoket](https://www.tokenpocket.pro/en) for mobile, or you can select from [list of other wallets](https://ethereum.org/en/wallets/).

+The wallet MUST support Polygon Mumbai network.

 ## KYC
 Before you can exeucte trades you need to do KYC (Know your customer).
 This is a requirement from the stock exchange.
 On testnet this is easy, you don't need to fill in correct information.